Run rig

 Run rig, or runrig, also known as rig-a-rendal, was a system of land tenure practised in Scotland, particularly in the Highlands and Islands.
 It was used on open fields for arable farming.
+Scottish Gaelic names include mór-earrann (lit. 'large portion'), magh mu seach ('one field at a time'), iomair mu seach ('one ridge at a time'), fearann-tuatha ('peasant field'); in Scots it was generally rin-rig.
 Its origins are not clear, but it is possible that the practice was adopted in the late medieval period, supplanting earlier enclosed fields which were associated with a more dispersed pattern of settlement.
 It fell into decline mainly over the last quarter of the 18th century and the first quarter of the 19th century.